Shira-Cohen/ChatProject/README.md

-open the folder VS code and install:
+open the folder in VS code and install:

 ```
 pip3 install virtualenv
 ```
-than activate our virtual machine(windows):
+than activate the virtual machine
+windows:
 ```
 .\env\Scripts\activateate

 ```
 linux:
 ```
 source env/bin/activateate

 ```

 run the app:
 ```
 python -m flask run

 ```
 you got it!
-open the browser on http://localhost:5000/
+open your browser on http://localhost:5000/ and start!